grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

    * `'\&' is illegal`

 ### Layout
-1. In the kernel language `{ ... }` is used for grouping and ; for expression separation.
+1. In the kernel language `{ ... }` is used for grouping and `;` for
+   expression separation.
    * Very rarely seen used in code
    * Sometimes useful in ghci one-liners
    * Makes Haskell programs easier to be produced by other programs.
    * Makes C wonks feel more at home.
-   * The ; used like in Pascal as a separator except for expressions, Haskell has no statements.
+   * The `;` is used like in Pascal as a separator except for expressions, Haskell has no statements.
 2. Layout optional, gives Haskell more of a Python feel.
    * Culture (parser too?) puts the ; before the next statement instead of after the previous one.
    * Parser "substitutes" certain indentation with brackets and semicolens.
 3. Example with layout:
    ```